neel13062003/Electronics_Stocks_Management_System/README.md

 # Electronics_Stocks_Management_System
-Electronics_Stocks_Management_System  is Client  + Supplier Management Program that manages both side database.
+Electronics_Stocks_Management_System  is Client  + Supplier Management System that manages both side client and supplier in one platform easily & accurately.